-Light and healthier spiced eggnog recipe that is dairy-free, vegan and lower in fat and sugar!
-This holiday vegan eggnog recipe is a great alternative to soothe an eggnog craving!
+Light and healthier spiked vegan eggnog recipe that is naturally sweetened and lower in fat!
+This creamy holiday drink is a satisfying dairy-free alternative to soothe an eggnog craving!

-Homemade eggnog is easy to make and this one has (almost) all healthy ingredients!
-Eggnog happens to be one of my favorite traditional holiday cocktails I love to enjoy as dessert.
-It is sweet, creamy and a fabulous treat that doesn’t taste like it has an alcohol in it.
+Dairy-free vegan eggnog is easy to make and this one has (almost) all healthy ingredients (ok, minus the booze)!
+Eggnog happens to be one of my favorite traditional holiday cocktails and it is delicious to enjoy as a dessert.
+It is sweet, creamy, lite, and a fabulous treat that doesn’t taste like it has any alcohol in it when it is spiked (so be careful).
+Since vegan nog is made without dairy or egg, it is a wonderful solution for individuals with food allergies or a lactose sensitivity.

-But as soon as I enjoy a cup I realize, that one cup I just enjoyed was really two servings (because a serving of eggnog is ½ cup) and those two servings were loaded with tons of fat and sugar I surely did not need.
+But as soon as I enjoy a cup of eggnog I realize, that one cup I just enjoyed was really two servings (because a serving of eggnog is ½ cup) and those two servings were loaded with tons of fat and sugar I surely do not need entering the hip zone.
 Eggnog just tastes so. darn. good!
+And now you can enjoy it healthier, lactose-free, egg-free, lower in fat, and easily made in the comfort of home.

-Plant-based milk, cashew milk (or can use almond milk): Start with a thick dairy-free milk.
-Some vegan recipes call for almond milk.
-Oat milk or hemp milk is thicker and has a different taste that might alter the flavor.
-I prefer cashew milk that is unsweetened.
+Plant-based milk, cashew milk (or can use almond milk): This plant-based eggnog starts with a thick dairy-free milk.
+I recommend using cashew milk that is unsweetened.
 It only has 25 calories per cup, contains no added sugar, and has a slight natural sweet taste.
 It is also super thick, resembling a similar consistency of cream.

 Xylitol sugar or maple syrup: I prefer to use Xylitol sugar.
 It is low glycemic and contains less calories than regular sugar.
 Maple syrup can also be use in an equal amount to sweeten up the drink naturally.